 Generally speaking, about 86 percent of students who graduate with an HPSP scholarship are placed in a military residency.
 More than 90 percent of these get one of their first three choices of location and 100 percent of applicants are placed in their specialty.
 At the end of the day, however, the needs of the Army trump all, and the opportunity to gain a deferment from Army medical residency isn't always granted even if requested.

 Still, major military hospitals provide great training and physicians.
 While military residencies endeavor to have state-of-the-art equipment on hand, budget limitations can prevent this from occurring, particularly in smaller facilities.

 After graduation, these doctors will join the world's largest health care system -- the Army health care team, comprised of the dental, medical service, medical specialist, nurse and veterinary corps (plus the enlisted technicians and civilian employees).

-If earning an Army scholarship to pay for medical school is something you're interested in, read the links and resources on the next page.
+If earning an Army scholarship to pay for medical school is something you're interested in, read the links and resources below.

 - Association of American Medical Colleges.
 "Tuition and Student Fees Support."
 (April 7, 2011)https://services.aamc.org/tsfreports/report_median.cfm?year_of_study=2011

 - Cole, Jeffrey.
 Sergeant First Class.
 Personal Interview.
 April 6, 2011.

 - Payscale.
 "Salary for People with Jobs as Physicians/Doctors."
 April 2011.
 (April 7, 2011)http://www.payscale.com/research/US/People_with_Jobs_as_Physicians_%2F_Doctors/Salary

 - U.S. Army.
 "Health Professions Scholarship."
 (April 4, 2011).http://www.goarmy.com/amedd/education/hpsp.html